iHanjra/module-three-study-guide/07-react-deployment.md

 ## Example .env file

 - What type of information should you store in a `.env` file?
+API keys, sensitive information, configuration settings
 - What are some of the benefits of using a `.env` file to store this information?
+Security and codebase cleanliness,

 ```bash
 REACT_APP_API_KEY=123456789